xgirma/angular-tour-of-heroes/README.md

 # Testing Angular Tour Of Heroes
 Exploring the process of the unit- and e2e-testing the Tour of Heroes application.
-Focusing on the connection between application progression and test development `changes`.
+Focusing on the connection between application progression and test development changes.

 ## Bootstraping
 AppComponent is the application shell.
 There is not much to test, at this point.